cloudposse/atmos/examples/quick-start-gcp/components/terraform/network/README.md

 # network

-This component creates GCP network and subnetworks in two different regions in two different GCP Projects.
+This component creates GCP networks and subnetworks in two different regions in two different GCP Projects.